sarmadalikhanofficial/Java-OOP-Object-Oriented-Programming-/README.md

 - In **Eclipse IDE**, your **project name** and **package name** must be the same.
 - If you are copying code from **GitHub**, ensure that the **class name** matches exactly.

-Follow these steps carefully to avoid any issues during setup. 🚀
+Follow these steps carefully to avoid any issues. 🚀